Guide to cargo bikes

-If you’re looking to get small children around from A to B and you can’t fit them on your regular bike, there are loads of options out there to help you.
-Or if you’re running a small business like Green Workforce in London, or even a courier company like Outspoken Delivery in Glasgow, Norwich and Cambridge, and you need to get light freight from place to place, it’s definitely worth considering a cargo bike.
+If you’re looking to get small children around from A to B and you can’t fit them on your regular bike, there are loads of options out there.
+Or if you’re running a small business like Green Workforce in London, or a courier company like Zedify in various locations in the UK, and you need to get light freight from place to place, it’s definitely worth considering a cargo bike.

-What are cargobikes?
+What are cargo bikes?

-There are several different types of cargobike.
-Broadly, you’re looking at a boxbike, a longtail, a pedicab, other types of trike, and a ‘mini cargobike’.
-They all have different niches, and they vary in price from mini cargobikes at prices similar to the average regular bike, through to several thousands of pounds for pedicabs.
+There are several different types of cargo bike.
+Broadly, you’re looking at a box-bike, a longtail, a pedicab, other types of trike, and a ‘mini cargo bike’.
+They all have different niches, and they vary in price from mini cargo bikes at prices similar to the average regular bike, through to several thousands of pounds for pedicabs.

-Your cargo bike will be working hard, so choose one with good quality parts.
+Your cargo bike will be working hard, so choose one with good-quality parts.
 Hub gears and brakes should be well protected from the elements, and a low frame will make getting on and off that much easier when loaded up.

 But first, you need to define what you’ll be carrying: A very young baby?
 Small children?
 Older kids?
 Another adult?
 Or cargo?
 What type of cargo?
 Then, how long will your trips be?
 Is time of the essence – will you want to remain nippy and manoeuvrable, or would you rather have a three-wheeled vehicle with perhaps a greater capacity but which is likely to be slower?

 The best advice is to try out several types to see how they feel to you, and to see how much capacity each actually has.
 Check out the weight limit including rider and vehicle as well as load.
 If you have a friend or neighbour who has one, that’s ideal: try theirs and pick their brains about their experiences.

-You may well find that whichever cargobike you choose, it will change your life!
+You may well find that whichever cargo bike you choose, it will change your life!

-Current UK regulations state that with a motor of up to 250 watts and a speed of up to 15.5mph/25kph the vehicle is not classed as a moped.
-You will not need a license, vehicle registration, motorbike helmet etc.
+Current UK regulations state that with a motor of up to 250 watts and a speed of up to 15.5mph/25kph, the vehicle is not classed as a moped.
+You won’t need a licence, vehicle registration, motorbike helmet and so on.

 Types of motor

 Mid-drives can also use a cadence/torque sensor; it senses how fast your legs are spinning or how much torque (force) is being applied to the cranks and adjusts the power accordingly.
 This provides a system that blends with your own muscle power in a smooth way.

 Additionally, electronic gear shifting may be available: an automatic changing of the gears much like with an automatic car.
 This might take a bit of getting used to, especially if you are used to having absolute and precise control of your gears and cadence.
 But it can be an astonishingly easy thing to master and lead to a smooth and practical riding experience.

-Some systems can be charged up in situ which is handy if you lock your cargobike in a garage with a charging point.
-For some, you need to take the battery out in order to charge it, but this may be a good security habit anyway.
-An electric assist bike without a battery to power it is far less valuable to thieves!
+Some systems can be charged up in situ, which is handy if you lock your cargo bike in a garage with a charging point.
+For others, you need to take the battery out in order to charge it, but this may be a good security habit anyway.
+An e-assist bike without a battery to power it is far less valuable to thieves!

 Original or retrofit?

-A cargobike designed to have a motor and battery is likely to look ‘cleaner’ and function better, with wires tucked away and the bike designed to carry the system.
-It might have a slightly different frame to the non-electric version, e.g. Bakfiets.nl has a different frame design around the bottom bracket to accommodate the mid-drive motors, for example.
+A cargo bike designed to have a motor and battery is likely to look ‘cleaner’ and function better, with wires tucked away and the bike designed to carry the system.
+It might have a slightly different frame to the non-electric version; Bakfiets’s e-cargo bike has a different frame design around the bottom bracket to accommodate the mid-drive motors, for example.

-Be careful when choosing your motor and how to fit it.
-The cargobike may not have been designed with the added forces on parts of the bike that a motor will create in mind, e.g. on the spokes and rim of a front wheel.
-Hopefully you have chosen a good quality cargobike that is likely to already have extra strong spokes and rim, but do check.
+Be careful when choosing your motor and fitting it.
+The bike may not have been designed with the added forces on parts such as the spokes and rim of a front wheel that a motor will create in mind.
+Hopefully you have chosen a good-quality cargo bike that is likely to already have extra strong spokes and rim, but do check.

-Some say that retrofitting a motor to a bakfiets-style trike is more expensive and complicated than retrofitting to a bike, because a trike with two parallel front wheels will need to have a hub-drive motor fitted on both, whereas with a two-wheeler just the front wheel needs to be replaced/upgraded.
+Some say that retrofitting a motor to a bakfiets-style trike is more expensive and complicated than retrofitting to a bike.
+This is because a trike with two parallel front wheels will need to have a hub-drive motor fitted on both, whereas with a two-wheeler just the front wheel needs to be replaced/upgraded.